josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 - chaotic
 - path-dependent

-CRAKEN models the *entire organism*, not the limb.
+C.R.A.K.E.N. models the *entire organism*, not the limb.

 ---